Threat model analysis

 Integrity of the Cardano block producer database

-- Data integrity of the Cardano block producer database compromised by action of the Mithril signer
+Data integrity of the Cardano block producer’s on-disk database could be compromised either by the action of the Mithril signer or by an attacker with access to the signer.

-- Mitigation: give Mithril signer user read-only permissions to the database folder of the Cardano block producer
+Mitigation: assign the Mithril signer only read-only permissions to the Cardano block producer’s database folder.

 References